20-21 March 2014

 - Manuel Trajtenberg, Tel Aviv University, and Chairman, Planning and Budgeting Committee, the Council for Higher Education, Israel

-- Poh Kam Wong, NUS, Singapore
+- Poh Kam Wong, NUS, Singapore (see the presentation)

 SESSION TWO: INNOVATION AND INEQUALITY

-The session will reflect on how innovation can lead to industrial and social inequality and on what policy can do to distribute the fruits of innovation more evenly.
+The session reflected on how innovation can lead to industrial and social inequality and on what policy can do to distribute the fruits of innovation more evenly.
 Questions include: What are the impacts of traditional innovation policy instruments on industrial and social inclusiveness?
 Should innovation policy sacrifice growth impacts for distributional impacts?
 Do successful innovation policies necessarily require sacrificing either growth or distributional impacts?
 Are there amendments to the traditional instruments that would allow for better growth-inequality trade-offs?

-- Andres Rodriguez-Pose, London School of Economics
+- Andres Rodriguez-Pose, London School of Economics (see the presentation)

-- Caroline Paunov, Economist, Directorate for Science, Technology and Industry, OECD
+- Caroline Paunov, Economist, Directorate for Science, Technology and Industry, OECD (see the presentation)

-- Venni Krishna, Centre for Studies in Science Policy, Jawharlal Nehru University, India
+- Venni Krishna, Centre for Studies in Science Policy, Jawharlal Nehru University, India (see the presentation)

 - Pierre Mohnen, UNU Maastricht Economic and Social Research Institute on Innovation and Technology

 - R.A.
-Mashelkar, President of the Global Research Alliance and National Research Professor, India
+Mashelkar, President of the Global Research Alliance and National Research Professor, India (see the presentation)

 SESSION THREE: SCALING UP INCLUSIVE INNOVATION ACTIVITIES